Lightning-AI/litgpt/quantize/README.md

 - `Sym` should be True.
 - For each weight matrix that will be quantized, the number of `input features` should be divisible by `128` and the number of `output features` - by `256`.

-Out of all kernels Marlin kernels is the newest and the fastest, but supports only compute capability >= 8.0 (Ampere generation and newer).
+Out of all kernels Marlin is the newest and the fastest, but supports only compute capability >= 8.0 (Ampere generation and newer).
 On this [Wiki](https://en.wikipedia.org/wiki/CUDA#GPUs_supported) page one can find a table with graphics cards and their compute capabilities.

 Benchmarks with kernels can be found [here](https://github.com/huggingface/optimum/tree/main/tests/benchmark#gptq-benchmark).